XingyuGuUCSD/MySQL/README.md

 # MySQL
-This respority is for MySQL tutorial and Udemy projects
+This respority is for MySQL learning and projects.

+ProjectList:
+formcollector(PHP MySQL HTML CSS)